capsidjs/capsid/README.md

 #### `$.cc.assign(className, constructor)`

 This assigns the coelement class to the class component of the given name.
+See the Glossary for what a coelement is.

 - className `String` The class name of the component
 - constructor `Function` The constructor of the coelement of the component